magpie-ea/magpie-backend/README.md

   - Docs: https://hexdocs.pm/phoenix
   - Mailing list: http://groups.google.com/group/phoenix-talk
   - Source: https://github.com/phoenixframework/phoenix

 # Running the server locally
 Normally, running the server in a local development environment would involve installing and configuring Elixir and PostgreSQL.
-To simplify the development flow, Docker is used instead.
+To simplify the development flow, [Docker](https://www.docker.com/) is used instead.

 1. Install Docker from https://docs.docker.com/install/.
-Ensure that it's running already.
+Ensure that it's running normally.
   Note: Linux users would need to install `docker-compose` separately.
 See relevant instructions at https://docs.docker.com/compose/install/.
 2. Ensure you have [Git](https://git-scm.com/downloads) installed.
 Clone this git repo with `git clone git@github.com:ProComPrag/ProComPrag.git` or `git clone https://github.com/ProComPrag/ProComPrag.git`.
 3. Open the Terminal (or cmd.exe on Windows), cd into the git directory just cloned.
-4. For the first-time setup, run
+4. For the first-time setup, run in the terminal
   ```
-  docker-compose run --rm web mix deps.get \
+  docker-compose run --rm web mix deps.get
-   && npm install \
+  docker-compose run --rm web npm install
-   && node node_modules/brunch/bin/brunch build \
+  docker-compose run --rm web node node_modules/brunch/bin/brunch build
-   && mix ecto.migrate
+  docker-compose run --rm web mix ecto.migrate
   ```

   Note: Linux users might need to manually change the permission of folders with `sudo chown -R $USER:$USER .`.
 See https://docs.docker.com/compose/rails/#more-compose-documentation.
 5. Run `docker-compose up` to launch the application every time you want to run the server.
+Wait until the line `web_1  | [info] Running ProComPrag.Endpoint with Cowboy using http://0.0.0.0:4000` appears in the terminal.
 6. Visit localhost:4000 in your browser.
 You should see the server up and running.
   Note: Windows 7 users who installed *Docker Machine* might need to find out the IP address used by `docker-machine` instead of `localhost`.
 See https://docs.docker.com/get-started/part2/#build-the-app for details.

+Note that for now the database for storing experiment results is stored at `/data` folder under `/ProComPrag`.
+As long as this folder is preserved, experiment results should persist as well.